 The Australian Centre for Christianity and Culture is based in Canberra and located in Barton on the eastern edge of the Parliamentary Triangle, in close proximity to Federal Parliament, National Gallery, High Court, National Library and the Museum of Australian Democracy (Old Parliament House).

 The Centre has a range of rooms and facilities (including kitchen) available to hire for conferences and meetings for both Christian and other groups.

 This map shows the location of the main buildings of the ACC&C, along with the route of the Pilgrim Walk.

-The ACC&C facilities are gradually re-opening for limited hire.
+The ACC&C facilities are now open for hire.